COS-IN/iluvatar-faas/src/load/README.md

 Simply execute the `build.sh` script that's located in `./functions/python3/` while in that directory.
 It will build all the containers, putting the web server, function code, and dependencies together.

+## python3-alpine

+Duplicates of the python3 folder, but builds smaller alpine images **NOTE**: They use a slighly different entrypoint